 Applying updates ahead of schedule

 Computes receive available updates immediately upon restart.
 For example, if Neon notifies you about an upcoming update, you can apply it right away by restarting the compute.
 However, the notification won't be cleared in this case.
-When the scheduled update time arrives, no further action will be taken since the compute is already updated.
+When the planned update time arrives, no further action will be taken since the compute is already updated.

 If a compute regularly scales to zero, it will receive updates when it starts up again.
 In such cases, you may not need to pay much attention to update notifications, as updates will be applied naturally through your compute's stop/start cycles.